slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Everyone wants to live long but, no ones wants to be called old."
 -- Icelandic proverb*

 > *"My life was sharply divided in two halves.
-In the first half, I was always the youngest in teh group; in teh second half, I was always the oldest.
+In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 Theer was no transitional period."
 -- Stan Ulam*

 > *"We don’t stop playing because we grow old; we grow old because we stop playing."